 Collage Memphis

-As one of the largest dance companies in the country, Collage Memphis increases the diversity of dance with expanded access to classical training to communities of color.
-Through their new state-of-the-art facility, Collage provides more programming including adult classes.
+As one of the largest dance companies in the country, Collage Memphis increases the diversity of dance with expanded access to classical training to communities of color and is located a short drive from the Overton Square Performing Arts District.
+Through their state-of-the-art facility, Collage provides more programming including adult classes.
 The annual Memphis Dance Festival is one of the largest free celebrations of dance complete with performances.
+Stay tuned for their 2026-2027 season announcement.

 EAST/SUBURBS